Series 709.1AR - Emergency School Closing

 Adopted: November 1976

-1. Schedule Change Decisions Made by Superintendent – Decisions to cancel or shorten the regular school day and after-school activities shall be made by the superintendent in consultation with other staff as appropriate.
+1. Schedule Change Decisions Made by Superintendent – Decisions to cancel or shorten the regular school day and after-school activities or to hold a distance-learning-for-all-students day shall be made by the superintendent in consultation with other staff as appropriate.
 Although severe weather conditions are the most common reason for a change of school schedule, other events could necessitate the delay, cancellation or early dismissal of school.

 1.1 Beginning of School Day – If poor weather conditions or other emergency situations arise prior to the beginning of the school day, the superintendent will discuss the situation with appropriate staff and authorize one of the following options:

 1.1.1 School will begin as scheduled.